 Our Work Smart blog series continues with Gmail.
 The aim with this series is to help companies to work smarter by getting the most out of the cloud computing power that’s already available to them.

-G Suite apps receive frequent updates and have additional features added continuously – and because G Suite is cloud-based, you’ll always be using the most up to date version of the app.
-It can therefore become easy to miss some of these features or possible use-cases, so we’ve detailed a few ways Gmail can streamline some of your work day…
+G Suite apps (also known as Google Apps) receive frequent updates and have additional features added continuously – and because G Suite is cloud-based, you’ll always be using the most up to date version of the app.
+It can, therefore, become easy to miss some of these features or possible use-cases, so we’ve detailed a few ways Gmail can streamline some of your work days…

 Filter VIP emails

 When working with an important new client, executives can create a custom filter within Gmail named “VIP” and then add the clients’ email address.
 The executive can then create a priority inbox which will automatically move emails from this client, and any others that fit the bill, to the top of the pile.
 This means that upon a quick scan of new emails (from mobile or desktop), they will instantly spot the most important messages first and make sure they are taken care of in a timely manner.

 - Get instant access to and ensure the most important messages aren’t missed.